m2man/VIMCOUCRU/README.md

 - **Fill_Template**: Fill the burden and cohort size to the given template (from VIMC)

 ### Step 9: Fill the burden stochastic result in stochastic template
+**Update 26 Aug 2019**: Cohort size now will be equal to Susceptible + Vaccinated + Immuned = NaivePop + Immuned.
+The last 'equal sign' is because Naive = Susceptible + Vaccinated

 Fill in the stochasti template given by VIMC with burden (cases, deaths, dalys) and cohort size in stochastic run.
 Basically, this step is almost the same as [Step 8](#step-8-fill-the-burden-result-in-given-template).
 However, in stochastic run, we need to create a CSV file that stores all the parameters for each run id (Such as symptomatic rate, mortality rate for each run id).
 Besides, we also produce many burden csv files (one for each run id and for each scenario)

 **Input**